Qazi Zafar Hussain: Title of Khan Sahib

 In 1945, he was awarded by the title of Khan Sahib by the British Crown in recognition of his services.
 This was a formal title, a compound of khan (leader) and sahib (Lord), which was conferred in Mughal Empire and British India.
 It was a title of honour, one degree higher than Khan, conferred on Muslims of British India, and awarded with a decoration during British rule in India.

 Aligarh Movement

 Like his father, Qazi Mian Muhammad Amjad, he was an admirer of Sir Syed Ahmed Khan educational policies.
-Although he himself could not go to Aligarh, he sent his two elders sons, Qazi Altaf Hussain and Qazi Fiaz Hussain, to Aligarh Muslim University, and preferred Aligarh Muslim University to Government College Lahore, for his sons.
+Although he himself could not go to Aligarh, he sent his two elder sons, Qazi Altaf Hussain and Qazi Fiaz Hussain, to Aligarh Muslim University, and preferred Aligarh Muslim University to Government College Lahore, for his sons.
 His second son Qazi Fiaz Hussain, however left his studies incomplete at Aligarh University, and went to Sial Sharif and became a Sufi.